Starts in 4 months from now

 Bringing together more than 200 people, and attracting the most relevant stakeholders, such as early career researchers, policymakers, university leaders, industry representatives, and other socio-economic actors, the conference will create a space for interactive discussions on the purpose-driven university, working culture, and intersectoral mobility.

 Registration will open for onsite and online particiation in April 2025.
-More information about the conference programme, MSCA Falling Walls Lab Pitch competition and practical details is available on the website of the conference.
+More information about the registration, conference programme, MSCA Falling Walls Lab Pitch competition, testimonials from 10 researchers from Danish universities and practical details is available on the website of the conference.

 We offer news and event updates, covering all domains and topics of Horizon Europe, Digital Europe & EDF (and occasionally, for ongoing projects, Horizon 2020).